 States or Canada.
 If you are not traveling from either of these

-- A copy of the Rabies Certificate should also be included for
+- A copy of the Rabies Certificate and Blood Titer Test results should also be included for

 - A Tapeworm Test is required for dogs between one and five days of entering Malta.

 This completes a passport for your dog, cat or ferret to enter Malta.

 *After the first vaccination and waiting period, you can enter Malta whenever you like as long as

 booster vaccinations are given on time and you continue to meet the other entry requirements.

 Puppies and Kittens: Unvaccinated puppies and kittens under 3 months of age are not permitted to enter Malta.

 When entering Malta for commercial purposes such as breeding

 or sale, pets require